butterflyology/Star_Wars_musical_ecology/code/SW_me.md

 I have three big take aways about the music of the *Star Wars* films from this exercise:

 1. The original trilogy films are most similar to each other.
-1. The prequel films are most similar to eah other.
+1. The prequel films are most similar to each other.
-1. *The Force Awakens* is more similar to the original trilogy than to the prequles.
+1. *The Force Awakens* is more similar to the original trilogy than to the prequels.

 These results make a lot of sense to me.
 I interpret these results to mean that John Williams kept similar themes throughout each of the two trilogies, and that *The Force Awakens* is building off of the original trilogy, which is the most recent one relative to *TFA*.